18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 A second consideration is the odds after the fraction has been applied.
 If the odds are low to start with, once the fraction has been applied the potential winnings might be not so attractive.
 Some may perceive the lower risk, lower gains as a potential drawback.

-Win Or Each Way?
-Which Is Best?
+Win or Each Way?
+Which is best?

 There isn’t technically a correct answer as to whether a win is the best bet, or an each-way one is.
 Each punter will have their own preference as to what they prefer, and this is entirely up to them, as you should only gamble with funds that you can afford to lose.